IntelRealSense/librealsense/examples/cmake/readme.md

 project(hello_librealsense2)
 ```

-Find librealsense installation, librealsense currently not implemented for Windows
+Find librealsense installation, this feature is currently available only for Linux
 ```
 # Find librealsense2 installed package
-# We provide a search hint to the default Windows installation path
-find_package(realsense2 REQUIRED HINTS "Intel RealSense SDK 2.0")
+find_package(realsense2 REQUIRED)
 ```

 Enable C++ 11 standard in the applicatoin